 4. It’s harder to find replacement parts.

-Since the use of brushless drills is relatively new, it could be hard to replace brushes because they are not widely available as brushed motors.
-When we look for replacement parts, we often outsource outside the state.
+Since the use of brushless drills is relatively new, it’s hard to replace brushes because they are not widely available as brushed motors.
+When looking for replacement parts, you might need to outsource outside the state.

-This means that it can be difficult to find replacement parts if something goes wrong with your brushless drill.
+This means that it can be difficult to find replacement parts if something goes wrong with the brushless drill.
 You can avoid delays by purchasing replacement parts in advance.

 5. The torque is less constant.

-The lack of brushes means that the power output of a brushless motor is more consistent, but we find that the torque is also less constant.
-This made it difficult for us to use the drill for tasks that require precise control, such as driving screws.
+The lack of brushes means that the power output of a brushless motor is more consistent, but the torque is also less constant.
+This made it difficult for me to use the drill for tasks that require precise control, such as driving screws.

 What is a Brushed Drill?